Fabian0270/CoachBoard/README.md

 - **Draft generation** — generate a starting draft program from an athlete's data and a built-in strength-training knowledge base (the coach always edits the final result).
 - **Program analysis & reports** — per-program reports with volume/intensity breakdowns and side-by-side program comparison.
 - **Excel import** — import existing programs from spreadsheets, including a tolerant parser for externally-formatted files.
-- **Excel export & style templates** — export programs to polished `.xlsx`, preview the exact sheet before saving, and capture a coach's spreadsheet layout as a reusable export style so new programs match their house format.
+- **Excel export & style templates** — export programs to polished `.xlsx` (choose CoachBoard, Minimalistic, or Modern built-in looks, or a coach's own imported style), preview the exact sheet before saving, and capture a coach's spreadsheet layout as a reusable export style so new programs match their house format.
 - **Email delivery** — send a program's Excel sheet straight to an athlete's email from inside the app over SMTP, with the app password stored encrypted via the OS keychain.
+- **Discord integration** — sync athlete video check-ins from a Discord server: parses lift captions, auto-suggests the matching programmed exercise, and lets the coach reply (channel or DM) from an in-app inbox.
+Bot token stored encrypted; fully optional.
+- **Program bookmarking** — star programs to favorite them for reuse, with a filter to show bookmarked-only.
 - **Calculators** — RPE cheat sheet, 1RM estimates, and warm-up set suggestions.
 - **Payments** — track athlete payments and balances.
 - **Dark mode** — Light / Dark / System theme toggle.